 A contraceptive implant is a device that is put under the skin in order to offer you an even dose of contraception without you having to take a daily pill.
 It contains a progestogen hormone.
 The only contraceptive implant currently available in the UK is Nexplanon® (there are other devices available elsewhere in the world).

 Nexplanon® is a small rod 40 mm long and 2 mm wide.
+That is, about the size of a normal matchstick.

 How effective is the implant?